gabrielalvinobuss/task-deeper-systems/README.md

 To run the project, both the backend and frontend need to be running simultaneously.

+First, to insert the contents of the udata.json file into MongoDB, you need to run Parser.py

 To start the backend, you need to run the following command inside the backend folder:

 ```sh